LaGuardia Airport

 VFR

-LaGuardia Airport is currently reporting visual flight rules (VFR) conditions with few clouds at 1,000 feet and 10 SM visibility.
+LaGuardia Airport is currently reporting visual flight rules (VFR) conditions with broken clouds at 25,000 feet and 10 SM visibility.
+Note: This observation is 1 hours old and conditions may have changed.

 Wind Analysis